Semi-Tensor-Product Based Convolutional Neural Networks: Semi-tensor product-based CP

+With the mathematical and structural groundwork in place, this section formally defines the STP-CP.
+The proposed operation replaces the conventional inner product with the STP-based cross-dimensional inner product, allowing convolution to be performed directly on valid entries without zero-padding or explicit mask propagation.
+Through examples and remarks, we illustrate how STP-CP generalizes convolution to variable-sized receptive fields, enabling a padding-free and dimension-flexible CNN formulation.

-Recall the STP of vectors, which is defined by (\ref{2.2}).
-In classical CP of CNN, the elements in CP matrix $S$ is obtained by the conventional inner product.
-We refer to (\ref{sc.2.1.3} for this.
+We recall the STP of vectors defined in \eqref{2.2} for completeness.
+In CP of CNNs, each element of the CP matrix $S$ is computed via a conventional inner product, as in \eqref{sc.2.1.3}.

-In STP-CP we consider a receptive field $\bar{A}_{i,j}$.
-If in this receptive field there are some undefined elements, instead of padding them by zeros, we may just ignore such elements.
-Then $\dim( \bar{A}_{i,j})$ are of different dimensions.
-Then the STP of vectors with different dimensions is used to perform inner product of $K$ with them.
-This is called the STP-CP.
-Using STP-CP yields the STP-CNN.
-Precisely, it is defined as follows:
+In the proposed STP-CP, consider a receptive field $\bar{A}_{i,j}$.
+If certain entries in this receptive field are undefined (e.g., at image boundaries or within damaged regions), we do not pad them with zeros; instead, we simply ignore the invalid entries.
+Consequently, different receptive fields may have different effective dimensions, and the STP of vectors of varying lengths is used to compute the inner product between $K$ and $A_{i,j}$.
+This yields the \emph{STP-CNN}, a convolutional neural network constructed using the STP-CP.
+Formally, it is defined as follows.

-\begin{dfn} Let the image matrix be $A$, and the kernel matirx be $K$.
-Define
+\begin{dfn} Let $A$ be the image matrix and $K$ the kernel matrix.
+The STP-based convolutional product is:

-where $A_{i,j}$ is the subset within the corresponding receptive field, which consists of available entries only. \end{dfn}
+where $A_{i,j}$ denotes the subset of valid (available) entries within the receptive field corresponding to position $(i,j)$. \end{dfn}